Skip to content

 Changing what makes sense

-Imagine humanity making global sense of life on earth.
-Acommon awareness of our planetary oneness, unity, interdependence, connectivity, coherence (said in any ling0) leads us to balance freedom and responsibility, so we enjoy liberty and safety.
+Imagine humanity making global sense of life as a commonplace awareness of our planetary unity, our oneness, our interdependence, our connectivity, our coherence (said in any lingo).
+A global sense of life as one leads us to balance freedom and responsibility in the world and in ourselves.
+We enjoy both liberty and safety.
 Mindful self rule guided by global sense sustains freedom and democracy.

 In scary times that test one’s faith and will to carry on, culminating decades of work, I wrote a book to offer reasonable grounds for feeling hope we can create a better future.
-More hope encourages more of us to unite and take action for the climate and democracy, while we can.
 I’m doing my part to help build the critical mass for a quantum leap of humanity into world enlightenment.

 yes